 In this tutorial we cover all you need to know to plan and organize your projects by creating tasks, managing them and making sure they are completed on time and on the budget.
 Every startup should learn the lessons covered in this article.

-In the paragraphs below we have listed what you need to do to manage tasks correctly and seamlessly in your projects.
+In the paragraphs below, we have listed what you need to do to manage tasks correctly and seamlessly in your projects.
 Tasks are the fundamental building blocks of projects and should be treated as business IP.

 1-Things to do at Start of a project

 What is the goal of the product or service you and your team are working hard to accomplish?
-When the goal is clear, planning to get there is much more obvious and straight forward.
+When the goal is clear, planning to get there is much more obvious and straightforward.
 After you have set the goal, you need to establish a timeline.

-Now that you know what you need to accomplish and when, it is time to figure out the steps you need to take to get there on time.
+Now that you know what you need to accomplish and when it is time to figure out the steps you need to take to get there on time.

 2-Make a list and create tasks

-Make a list of high level things you need to do to finish the project.
-Don’t worry about small details just yet, stick with high level features and functionality.
+Make a list of high-level things you need to do to finish the project.
+Don’t worry about small details just yet, stick with high-level features and functionality.

 If you are building a house, you will list all major tasks you need to accomplish to start and finish building the house.
 Things like getting all permits.
-Clearing the land, building the foundation, pluming, electrical work etc.
+Clearing the land, building the foundation, plumbing, electrical work etc.